 There is more to Gora than hot springs.
 One of the most popular sightseeing destinations is Gora Park, located close to Gora Station.
-This French-style park features fountains, rose gardens, two greenhouses, and a teahouse.
+This French-style park features fountains, rose gardens, three greenhouses, and a teahouse.
 There is also a craft house where you can try your hand at glass blowing and pottery.

 * The information on this page may be subject to change due to COVID-19.